ParitKansal/Food_technology/Unit-4.md

 **Pulse Electric Field (PEF) processing** is a non-thermal food preservation method that uses short bursts (pulses) of **high-voltage electric fields** to treat food.
 This technique is used to **inactivate microorganisms**, **extend shelf life**, and **preserve the nutritional and sensory quality** of food, without using traditional heat methods like pasteurization or canning.
 PEF is gaining attention as a more energy-efficient and mild alternative to conventional thermal treatments.

-Here's an in-depth explanation of how PEF works and how it is used in food preservation:

 ### **How PEF Processing Works**

 - **High-Voltage Electric Pulses**: PEF involves applying short bursts of high-voltage (typically between 20 kV and 80 kV) **electric fields** to the food product.
 The electric pulses last for **microseconds to milliseconds**.